 This exemption allows internal alterations to non-residential buildings, such as fit-outs of commercial properties.
 It does not apply to residential buildings, including communal residential buildings such as hotels, retirement villages, camping grounds, prisons and hospitals.

-If your proposed building work either modifies or affects the primary structure of the building or any specified system (eg sprinklers, fire alarms or smoke detectors), then you will need a building consent.
+If your proposed building work either modifies or affects the primary structure of the building or any specified system (eg sprinklers, fire alarms, exit signage or final exits), then you need a building consent.

 In addition, your building work must not relate to a wall that is a fire separation wall (firewall) or a masonry wall (ie made of blocks joined together with mortar).